bleblancdw/Brian-Git-Bash-Scripts/README.md

 1. Display the number of commits you are ahead or behind
 2. Collapse the directories if the path gets too long

+Notes:

+I'm using this on OS X and Linux.
+I haven't tested it on Windows.
+I know that I have to update the git character when I go between Slackware and OS X.  I haven't had time to research this issue for a root cause and resolution.
+Also, this was pieced together from some other people's code.
+It's definitely not original.